 Who we are

-The Soil Association is a charity working with everyone to transform the way we eat, farm, and care for our natural world.
+For over 75 years, the Soil Association has worked with everyone to transform the way we eat, farm, and care for our natural world.

 We build real solutions from the ground up.
-For the last 75 years, we've worked with citizens, farmers, policy makers and businesses, supporting them to explore the vital relationship between the health of soil, plants, animals and people.
-Because the only way to solve the issues we face is to understand that they are all connected - and that food, farming and forestry are a vital part of the solution.
+Because the only way to solve the issues facing our world is to understand that they are all connected - and that food, farming and forestry are a vital part of the solution.